sadEasterner/sadEasterner/README.md

 ###

-<p align="left">A sad frontend developer who is going to be a full stackdeveloper soon!🤯</p>
+<p align="left">A sad frontend developer who is going to be a full-stack developer soon!🤯</p>

 ###